pontojasko/reaper-ainomeator/README.md

 </p>

 - **Analysis Mode**: use **Detailed**.
 - **Analysis Backend**: start with **PANNs** as your baseline.
 It is generally the most fast starting point.
-You can also test Gemini or a hybrid solution if you want to explore another/better results.
+You can also test Gemini or a hybrid solution if you are working with EDM Music or want to explore another results.
 - **Parallel Tracks**: with Gemini, keep the thread count `1` to avoid rate limits.
 - **Local Threads**: bigger better.